Andrew Henderson

 Requirements include:

-If you want to live in Colombia to get Colombian citizenship, then this program might not be for you.
+If you want to live in Colombia in order to eventually get Colombian citizenship, this program might not be for you.

 This digital nomad visa will allow digital nomads to work remotely in Colombia for up to two years.
 Here’s what’s known.